davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   network).

 handshake_failure
-: Reception of a "handshake_failure" alert message indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
+: This alert indicates that the sender was unable to negotiate an acceptable set of security parameters given the options available.
+  Many failure cases have specialized alerts that are more appropriate to use in those instances.
 This alert is always fatal.

 bad_certificate
 : A certificate was corrupt, contained signatures that did not